How To Change date Of Birth in NADRA CNIC

 3. CNIC

-4. Father’s CNIC (in case father name change needed)
+4. Father’s CNIC (in case the father’s name change is needed)

 Time Limitation To File Suit